donadigo/TMInterfacePublic/docs.md

 * `recover_inputs` - Recovers inputs from the current race in run mode.
 This command is useful when it is not possible to finish the run to save the inputs.
 The command will print out all the inputs that happened until the current time and copy them into the clipboard, just like `dump_inputs`.

 ### Cheats
-* `tp` - Teleports the car to a specfified X Y Z coordinates.
+* `tp` - Teleports the car to a specified X Y Z coordinate.
 This command invalidates the run.

     Syntax & Example: `tp 500 9 500` - teleports the car to X: 500, Y: 9, Z: 500